 - Once a place says ‘yes please!’, everyone should arrange the details of the visit.

-- With an adult, everyone should run the autism-friendly audit using the ‘Autism audit’ sheet.
+- Visiting the local business, with an adult, everyone should run the autism-friendly audit using the ‘Autism audit’ sheet.
 They should note down everything the business does well and what they could improve on, as well as some (easy, or low cost) solutions.

 - Everyone should give the business owner some feedback.
-They should cover the positive as well as the negative, and make sure the business owner understands why it’s so important to be autism-friendly.
+They should cover the positives, as well as the negative, and make sure the business owner understands why it’s so important to be autism-friendly.

 - Everyone should thank the business owners for their time.
-They should ask them if they’ll commit to making some of the changes they’ve outlined – which ones?
-Would they write them down and display them to show everyone their commitment?
+They should ask them if they’ll commit to making some of the changes they’ve outlined and which ones they might be.
+You could ask them to write down their pledge and display it to show everyone their commitment.

 - Outdoor activities